Tips Tricks

 How to Make Apple Cider

 You’ll need apples, of course; a nice mix of different types is a good way to go.
 For best taste and nutrition, choose fresh apples without bruises.
-You’ll also need a cutting knife and either a paring knife or an apple corer.
+You’ll additionally need a cutting knife and either a paring knife or an apple corer.
 Also required: a blender or food processor and cheesecloth.
 First, wash and core the apples.
 Do not remove the skins.
 Slice into quarters and place into a food processor or blender.

 Place a length of cheesecloth over the container you plan to store the cider in.
 Pour the apple puree through the cheesecloth.
 (Ideally, someone should hold the cheesecloth in place while someone else pours.)
 Squeeze the cheesecloth, removing as much juice as possible from the puree.